Leo-Muo/Bubble-Effect/README.md

 # Bubble-Effect
 Bubble simulation with p5 library
+Click and hold the mouse anywhere on the canvas to attract the bubble to the mouse